Top 50 AI Funded Startups June 2026 | Complete Rankings

 $435M total • $1.3B valuation • Series B

-AI agent operating computers like humans with workflow automation capabilities
+AI agent operating computers like humans with workflow automation capabilities.
+Competing with emerging computer-use agent category led by Claude and GPT integrations.

 Typeface